Ulnar Wrist Pain

 2) Cubital Tunnel Syndrome

-Cubital Tunnel Syndrome is caused by compression of the ulnar nerve at the elbow.
-It most commonly affects individuals over the age of 30 and appears roughly three times more frequently in women than in men.
-A key contributing factor is habitual sleeping with the elbow in a bent (flexed) position, which increases pressure on the nerve.
+Cubital Tunnel Syndrome results from compression of the ulnar nerve at the elbow.
+It typically affects people over the age of 30 and is seen about three times more often in women than in men.
+One of the most common causes is sleeping with the elbow bent, which places prolonged pressure on the nerve.

 Improper Sleep Posture